 There are various community alarm services in Cambridgeshire (sometimes referred to as Lifeline/Life Line).
 A community alarm is a pendant alarm in your home which, when pressed, contacts a response centre to notify the service that you need help.
 A community alarm service can contact the emergency services and arrange for a GP, district nurse, next of kin, or named key holder to visit or help you.
 Some providers also offer a Key Safe so that trusted people can access your home in an emergency.

 Enhanced Response Service

 The Enhanced Response Service (ERS) provides peace of mind when you have a telecare community alarm or lifeline.
 The ERS responds to telecare alerts and people who need non-emergency assistance, 24 hours a day, 7 days a week.

-The target response time is 60 minutes.

 The ERS is not an emergency service, nor are they clinical or medical responders.
 The ERS is registered with the Care Quality Commission to provide social care activities, and offers a response similar to a good neighbour or family member.